Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/02-Environment-Setup/II. Windows-Client-Setup.md

 ## 📁 8.
 Screenshot Storage

-All screenshots for this section should be placed in:
+All screenshots for this section can be found in:
 📂 [`06-Screenshots/III.
 Windows-Client-Setup/README.md`](https://github.com/Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/blob/main/06-Screenshots/III.%20Windows-Client-Setup/README.md)